Economic and Political Overview

 Main Political Parties

-The two main political parties in the country are the Mozambique Liberation Front (Frente de Libertação de Moçambique - FRELIMO), the sole legal political party until 1991 and the current leading party, which tends to be more popular in urban areas and in the north and south of the country; and the opposition party RANAMO, which is stronger in the central and coastal provinces of Manica, Sofala, Zambezia and Nampula.
-In total, there are also 50 smaller parties active at regional or national level.
+The two main political parties in Mozambique are the Mozambique Liberation Front (Frente de Libertação de Moçambique - FRELIMO), the sole legal political party until 1991 and the current ruling party, which is generally more popular in the south and some northern areas; and the opposition party RENAMO (Mozambican National Resistance), which has stronger support in the central provinces of Manica, Sofala, Zambezia, and Nampula.
+In total, there are numerous smaller parties active at regional or national levels.
 The Democratic Movement of Mozambique (MDM) is the third party represented in the Assembly of the Republic.

 Type of State